Junebuggi/SYSC-2004/Exam Prep/Sample Exam Question/README.md

 # Exam Prep Question

-Problem Statement Write a JavaFx application that allows a user to add - at a click of the button - circles and rectangles of randomly generated sizes at randomly generated locations.
+Problem Statement: Write a JavaFx application that allows a user to add - at a click of the button - circles and rectangles of randomly generated sizes at randomly generated locations.
 Circles should be blue.
 Rectangles should be red.